Session 11: Practical Update to Prescribing Psychiatric Medications

 (3) Identify when to avoid benzodiazepine prescribing and when appropriate

-(4) Know lab tests to monitor patients on Lithium, atypical antipsychotics, valproic acid, carbamazepine, and lamotrigine
+(4) List lab tests to monitor patients on Lithium, atypical antipsychotics, valproic acid, carbamazepine, and lamotrigine

 Ronald Diamond, MD, is retired Medical Director of Journey Mental Health and retired from the UW-Madison Department of Psychiatry in January 2018.
 He has been involved in community-based treatment of persons with severe and persistent mental illness for over 40 years.
 Dr. Diamond has taught and written on issues of staff training, ethics, decreasing coercion, medication compliance, psychiatric administration, and system design and is interested in how to integrate concepts of recovery and cultural competence into clinical practice.